umbraco/UmbracoDocs/13/umbraco-engage/tutorials/marketing-resources/generic-popup-template.md

 ## CSS

 Now that you have your popup in place you can update the look.
-Copy and paste the following CSS into uMS and your popup is ready.
+Copy and paste the following CSS into Umbraco Engage and your popup is ready.

 You can change the font, colors, and other properties at the top of the CSS code.